 One thing I’ve noticed is that a lot of people hate hearing about success.
 At this point, it’s happened to me too many times to be a coincidence.
 For example, when I write about the mistakes we’ve made and stupid things we’ve done, I usually get supportive comments.
 But, when I write about our 50% savings rate and how I quit my job and quadrupled my income, the comments get pretty stupid.
 Sometimes they’re even nitpicky about things that have nothing to do with the article itself, which is a key indicator they basically wish they were me.
 (Kidding!)

 When you reach a certain level of success, you’ll probably notice that some people have a different attitude toward your writing.
 Instead of taking it personally, it’s important to keep things in perspective.
 The fact that people even care what you have to say to begin with is reason to be proud, even if they don’t like it.

 Keep Your Eye On the Scoreboard

 Hurtful comments about your creative endeavors can be painful, but they don’t really matter in the long run.
 Everyone has their share of critics, but their opinions only matter if you let them.
 If I had a dollar for each time someone criticized my writing in some way, shape, or form, I would be rich!

 Have you built up a healthy readership?
-Is your website earning money?
+Is your website earning making money online?
 Are people paying you to write?
 If the answer to any of those questions is “yes,” then you are a success.
 Period.
 If people continue to tear you down after you’ve proven yourself, simply point to the scoreboard.
 You’re winning.